top of page

 20210208_172128_Burst01.jpg

-Recent work appears in Beloit Poetry Journal (finalist for the 2022 Adrienne Rich Award), Presence, Poet Lore, New Verse News, Aji, Calyx, Valparaiso Review, and Rock & Sling.
-Poetry Daily and Verse Daily have featured poems in their anthologies.
+Recent work appearing or forthcoming in Rattle, Beloit Poetry Journal, Kestrel, Presence, Poet Lore, New Verse News, Calyx, Valparaiso Review, and Rock & Sling.
+Both Poetry Daily and Verse Daily have featured poems in their anthologies.

 bottom of page